Definition of Stroke and TIA

 ## Diagnostic Evaluation

-The initial evaluation of a suspected stroke includes:
+The initial evaluation of a suspected stroke includes:- History and physical examination

 - Neuroimaging: Computed tomography (CT) scan of the brain is the most common initial imaging study to evaluate stroke.
 Magnetic resonance imaging (MRI) can provide more detailed information.